jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-02.md

 confined to the problem of the nature of classes.
 Whatever view we may hold about it, different interpretations will result from different definitions of class interest 6 and from different opinions about how class action manifests itself.

 The subject is a hot-bed of prejudice to this day, and as yet hardly in its scientific stage.

 Curiously enough, Marx has never, as far as we know, worked out systematically what it is plain was one of the pivots of his thought.
 It is possible that he deferred the task until it was too late, precisely because his thinking ran so much in terms of class concepts that he did not feel it necessary to bother about definitive statement at all.
-It is equally possible 6 The reader will perceive that one’s views about what classes are and about what calls them into existence do not uniquely determine what the interests of those classes are and how each class will act on what “it”—its leaders for instance or the rank and file—considers or feels, in the long run or in the short, erroneously or correctly, to be its interest or interests.
-The problem of group interest is full of thorns and pitfalls of its own, quite irrespective of the nature of the groups under study.
-Marx the Sociologist 15
-that some points about it remained unsettled in his own mind, and that his way toward a full-fledged theory of classes was barred by certain difficulties he had created for himself by insisting on a purely economic and over- simplified conception of the phenomenon.
+It is equally possible that some points about it remained unsettled in his own mind, and that his way toward a full-fledged theory of classes was barred by certain difficulties he had created for himself by insisting on a purely economic and over- simplified conception of the phenomenon.
 He himself and his disciples both